-- 1. After the period, many women feel DRY and have no mucus discharge.
-So, when this scant sticky mucus appears, they are entering the fertile phase. - For others however, this type of scant mucus may be their "constant discharge" and for them it may not be the start of their fertile phase yet. - In the learning phase, until couples are able to recognise their own fertile pattern, all mucus after the period must be regarded as fertile. - 2.
-This next level of mucus would be fertile for all women, first, because it is more profuse and second, it is showing definite stretchy qualities. - It would also cause a change in sensation for the woman.
-She would no longer feel DRY but instead would have a damp, even wet, sensation at the vaginal opening (vulva). - Although still quite dense in appearance, it is more alkaline and swimming lanes are opening up in it to help the passage of sperm. - 3.
-Now the mucus has more water content, is stretching more, and despite the whitish dense areas, it is definitely showing clearer areas.
-This indicates increasing alkalinity and the opening of even more swimming lanes. - The sensation at the vulva would be much wetter. - 4.
-The last photo shows how clear, wet, stretchy and slippery the fertile mucus can become around ovulation and why it is usually compared with raw egg-white.
-It may not seem so clear every cycle, or you may in fact just miss seeing it at this level. - Sometimes it may even look a bit brown or reddish, due to tiny loss of blood at this point. - When mucus has this appearance, ovulation is very close.
-This is the most fertile time of the cycle.
-The last day of this mucus is called PEAK day - peak of fertility.
-After ovulation, this mucus dries up and disappears or becomes thick, sticky again as in (1)
+- For some women, they normally have no mucus discharge at all and so, when this scant sticky mucus appears, they are entering the fertile phase. - For others, this type of scant mucus may be their "constant discharge" and for them it may not be the start of their fertile phase yet. - In the learning phase, until couples are able to recognise and test the limits of their own fertile window, all mucus after the period must be regarded as potentially fertile - This level of mucus would be potentially fertile for all women, because it is more profuse and showing stretchy qualities. - It would cause a change in sensation for the woman.
+She would no longer feel DRY but instead would have a damp, even wet, sensation at the vaginal opening (vulva). - Although still quite dense in appearance, it would not be an absolute barrier to sperm.
+Swimming lanes will be opening up in it and it is becoming alkaline - Now the mucus has more water content, is stretching more, and despite the whitish dense areas, it is definitely showing clearer areas, indicating increasing alkalinity and the opening of even more swimming lanes. - The sensation at the vulva would now be much wetter - This last photo shows how clear, wet, stretchy and slippery the fertile mucus can become around ovulation and why it is usually compared with raw egg-white.
+It may not seem quite so clear every cycle, or you may in fact just miss seeing it at this level. - Sometimes it may even look a bit brown or reddish, due to tiny loss of blood at this point. - When the mucus has this appearance, ovulation is very close.
+This is the most fertile time of the whole cycle.
+The last day of this mucus is called PEAK day